tjmcs/dn-kafka/docs/Supported-Config-Params.md

 Each of these sets of parameters are described in their own section, below.

 ## Parameters used to control the playbook run
-The following parameters can be used to control the `ansible-playbook` run itself, defining things like how Ansible should connect to the nodes involved in the playbook run, which nodes should be targeted, where the Kafka distribution should be downloaded from, which packages must be installed during the deployment process, and where tose packages should be obtained from:
+The following parameters can be used to control the `ansible-playbook` run itself, defining things like how Ansible should connect to the nodes involved in the playbook run, which nodes should be targeted, where the Kafka distribution should be downloaded from, which packages must be installed during the deployment process, and where those packages should be obtained from:

 * **`ansible_ssh_private_key_file`**: the location of the private key that should be used when connecting to the target nodes via SSH; this parameter is useful when there is one private key that is used to connect to all of the target nodes in a given playbook run
 * **`ansible_user`**: the username that should be used when connecting to the target nodes via SSH; is useful if the same username is used when connecting to all of the target nodes in a given playbook run